Notes From the Road.

 A collection of conversations, listening to what people have to say, about what they are doing, about their community, about their interests, about their roots, and sometimes it gets a little personal as they reveal themselves.

 A thread that seems to be running through conversations so far, is that we need to start having real conversations and start caring about each other or at least acknowledging each other, with respect and empathy.
 That’s a pretty good start.

 The light is getting in.

-A recent trip through part of the heartland of America, talking and listening to people in KANSAS, IOWA, NEBRASKA, MISSOURI.
-I made some discoveries and realized how important this project is.
-There will be posts here shortly!
+On a trip through part of the heartland of America, talking and listening to people in KANSAS, IOWA, NEBRASKA, MISSOURI, I made some discoveries and realized how important this project is.

 A road trip through the heartland of America will open your eyes and perhaps open your mind a bit.
 While I caught some great conversations on video, I had some off the record one's as well.
 I ran into a fellow named Gerry in Williamsburg Kansas sitting on a chair in the shade of a loading dock next to an abandoned grain elevator.
 A rural scene strait out of a classic novel.
 The only sound was the wind blowing and a piece of tin rattling that was loose on the abandoned elevator.
 I walked up and said hi.
 He eyed me for a minute and then asked where I was from.
 When I told him Seattle, he asked what I was doing there, implying that not a lot of people pass through this place, and told me this is fly over country and most folks around these parts like it that way.
 Adding that "a lot of you people think you know everything".